huntdatacenter/docs/docs/patch-notes.md

 **Visual Studio Code added to HUNT Workbench**

-We are happy to announce that Virtual Studio Code (VS Code) is available to all [HUNT Workbench](/do-science/hunt-workbench/) users.
+Virtual Studio Code (VS Code) is now available to all [HUNT Workbench](/do-science/hunt-workbench/) users.
 The application is linked with your lab directory, and Jupyter and python extensions are available by default.
-[Contact us](/contact) in your Slack channel if your require additional extensions.
+[Contact us](/contact) in your Slack lab channel if your require additional extensions.

 **Custom IaaS access links**